codecrafters-io/build-your-own-shell/stage_descriptions/navigation-03-gq9.md

 ./your_program.sh
 ```

-It'll then send a series of `cd` commands to your shell:
+It will then send a series of `cd` commands to your shell:

 ```bash
 $ cd /usr